 She also signed an exclusive distribution deal with beauty retailer Ulta to expand her business.
 Because of Ulta’s mix of affordable and higher-end makeup products.
 Ulta seemed like the perfect fit for Kylie Cosmetics because of its access to many different audiences.
 Not only was Jenner able to access a wider audience, but Ulta was also able to get a brand that required no marketing push because of Jenner’s ability to communicate with a large number of people.

 “She did well online, but there’s only so far that that can take her.
 She probably realized: ‘If I want to get big.
 I’ve got to scale and to do that, I need a partner.
 ‘Ultimately, she wants to grow her brand, and she needs this store presence to do that.”

 – Shannon Coyne, equity research analyst at BMO Capital Markets

 While Kylie Cosmetics now has it’s the signature collection available at all times, Jenner has maintained hype about her brand by creating limited-edition collections based on essential times in her life or collaborations with her other famous siblings.
-She has done plenty since the beginning of the company, but one that still stands out is her 2016 Valentine’s Limited Edition Lip Kits that sold out in just 10 minutes.
+She has done plenty since the beginning of the company.
+But one that still stands out her 2016 Valentine’s Limited Edition Lip Kits that sold out in just 10 minutes.

 9) Expansion of the brand